-Although in our last post we suggested staying at home during your baby’s first Christmas, we understand that this isn’t always possible.
+If you aren’t staying at home for Christmas (our family is spread across the country so we always have to do some travelling) then you need a few tips on how to make the journeys as easy as possible.
 Often, for the whole family to be together you need to do a little bit of travelling.
-Luckily, our products like the car organiser with tablet holder and travel changing mat will come in handy!
-We’ve also rounded up a list of things you should probably pack if you’re staying over at a relatives house this holiday season.
+Luckily, our Kid Transit products like the car organiser with tablet holder and travel changing mat will come in handy!
+We’ve also rounded up a list of things you should probably pack if you’re staying over at a friend or relatives house this holiday season.

-Take lots of changes of baby’s clothing, you don’t want to run out, and you probably wont have time to put a wash on everyday at your relatives house.
-Remember to pack some fun and festve pieces for the season – not much is as cute as a baby elf!
+Take lots of changes of baby’s clothing, you don’t want to run out, and you probably won’t have time to put a wash on everyday at your relatives house.
+Remember to pack some fun and festive pieces for the season – not much is as cute as a baby elf!

 You may also need to pack nappy rash cream, nappy bags and plenty of baby wipes.
 Our travel changing mat is ideal for on-the-go challenges, and has a handy bag section attached to it for keeping spare nappies and essentials.

-Be sure to take some sensitive baby shampoo, or again buy it at your destination if your worried about the weight.
+Be sure to take some sensitive baby shampoo, or again buy it at your destination if you’re worried about the weight.

 As for yourselves, remember to pack all of your essentials but remember you can always nip to a shop or borrow from your relatives if you’re stuck!

-If you plan on breastfeeding you wont need to take much equipment with you.
-However, formular-feeding requires a little more planning in advance.
-You can buy travel sized packs of ready-made , or alternatively take portions of powedered formula, and insulated flask of boiling water and sterilised bottles.
+If you plan on breastfeeding you won’t need to take much equipment with you.
+However, formula-feeding requires a little more planning in advance.
+You can buy travel sized packs of ready-made, or alternatively take portions of powdered formula, and an insulated flask of boiling water and sterilised bottles.

-Your relatives house should have somewhere where you can sterilise your bottles and warm up milk, however, check it’s always good to check in advance.
+Your relatives house should have somewhere where you can sterilise your bottles and warm up milk, however, it’s always good to check in advance.
+We used to take our microwave bottle steriliser with us until we realised that we must have a big microwave and it didn’t fit in quite a lot of other people’s microwaves!

 Remember to back some bibs and wipes to keep everything clean.
 And don’t forget about on-the-road snacks for the grown-ups too!